 The refrigerant industry has confronted a similar task before.
 In the late 1980s, countries signed the international treaty called the Montreal Protocol to end the use of chlorofluorocarbons (CFCs) as refrigerants because they depleted the ozone layer that shields the Earth from harmful ultraviolet radiation from the sun.

 That's how hydrofluorocarbons (HFCS) came to largely replace CFCs.
-But subsequent research revealed they had their own flaw—a large greenhouse gas footprint.
+But subsequent research revealed they had their own flaw—the short-lived climate pollutants have a large greenhouse gas footprint.
 Countries signed the Kigali Amendment last fall as an update to the Montreal Protocol, agreeing to sharply reduce their reliance on HFCs by mid-century.
 Meeting this goal could avoid about half a degree of warming by 2100.
 The refrigeration industry has supported the Montreal Protocol and its updates, and many companies are doing their own research into alternative technologies.

 The Kigali Amendment calls for the phase down of 19 chemicals.
 This includes the two chemicals in a blend called R-410A that's widely used in small air conditioners.
 This blended refrigerant has a global warming potential 1,924 times greater than carbon dioxide over a 100-year period.
 A different refrigerant, R-22, used in some developing countries is both bad for the ozone layer and has a global warming potential 1,760 times greater than carbon dioxide.
 R-22 is targeted in the Montreal Protocol.